beffe123/opencms-rfs-driver/README.md

   * The RFS driver does not distinguish between online and offline projects - all resources are available in both without difference
   * You cannot write to RFS resources from within OpenCms
-  * You cannot set properties for RFS resources from within OpenCms (but you can set properites within a manifest.xml)
+  * You cannot set properties for RFS resources from within OpenCms (but you can set properties within a manifest.xml)
   * I keep my Java classes (the JAR file) completely out of the module and copy it manually (or automatically) to WEB-INF/lib
-  * Allthough the driver comes with an improved dump loader for large files, you should configure the webserver to serve them directly, e.g. everything under the URI "/videos/*"
+  * Although the driver comes with an improved dump loader for large files, you should configure the webserver to serve them directly, e.g. everything under the URI "/videos/*"
-  * The Driver has been devoloped mainly for developing purpose - there still may be some bugs
+  * The Driver has been developed mainly for developing purpose - there still may be some bugs
   * Most OpenCms modules will not work as unzipped modules because OpenCms comes with some proprietary non-standard JSP-extensions (sigh), e.g. a taglibs attribute of the JSP page directive.
     Those JSPs won't compile.
 Other extensions may compile, but the JSP won't work as expected.